airyhq/airy/docs/docs/api/http.md

 }
 ```

-#### Explore Channels
+#### Explore channels

 `POST /channels.explore`

-A synchronous endpoint that makes a request to the source on behalf of the user
+A synchronous endpoint that makes a request to the source
-to list all the channels that are available.
+to list all the available channels.
 Some of those channels may already
 be connected, which is accounted for in the boolean field `connected`.
 Due to
-the nature of the request, response time may vary.
+the nature of the request, the response time may vary.

 <!-- TODO move this section to source specific documentation -->